Vipul-Cariappa/logic/README.md

 Logic is a predicate logic simulator.
 It can be used to create automated proof.

+You can test it out on jupyter notebook [here](https://www.vipulcariappa.xyz/jupyterlite-deploy/lab/index.html?path=logic.ipynb).

 ## Installation

 Install using pip with the git url